 One of the best things to do in Dublin, Ireland is to visit Kilmainham Gaol.
 This former jail housed many revolutionaries and political prisoners including the leaders in the 1916 Easter Rising.

 Visitors to Kilmainham Gaol can only gain entry via timed guided tours which give an insight into the jail and its former inhabitants.
-As well as tours of the building and grounds, visitors can see artefacts from the 1916 Rising in the museum and art works by prisoners incarcerated in prisons across Ireland.
+As well as tours of the building and grounds, visitors can see artefacts from the 1916 Rising in the museum and artworks by prisoners incarcerated in prisons across Ireland.

 If you are looking for a truly unique experience in Dublin, visit Kilmainham Gaol.
 Just make sure to book your tickets early to avoid long queues or disappointment.
 Get your tickets through the Kilmainham Gaol website.

-One of the cool things to see in Dublin are the different exhibitions at Dublinia.
+One of the cool things to see in Dublin is the different exhibitions at Dublinia.
 Dublinia is an interactive museum located across the road from Christ Church Cathedral and shows the history of Dublin from the Vikings, through the Medieval Ages and into Modern-day Dublin.

-Costume characters are on hand to re-enact scenes and answer questions you might have about things from the era in which they are from.
+Costumed characters are on hand to re-enact scenes and answer questions you might have about things from the era in which they are from.
 There is a Viking level, one dedicated to Medieval Dublin and one level on which kids can pretend to be archaeologists digging for artefacts.
 If you are looking for children’s things to do in Dublin, I highly recommend a visit to Dublinia.
 With plenty of interactive exhibits and more, they are sure to find it fascinating.

 And if you are planning a visit to Dublinia, why not get a Dublin Pass which includes entry to Dublinia and more.
 Get more information here.